bxbrenden/four-equations-puzzle/README.md

 Specifically, it took 345,295 guesses to get the first solution and two more for the second!

 It took about 45 minutes of coding and 50-70 lines of code to solve this problem.
+The actual execution of the program takes less than a second!
 While I could have made paper cutouts and solved this by hand, I enjoyed doing it more with code, as it let me be sure there were only two answers.
 If this article makes it to publication in *2600*, you can find the complete Python source code to solve the Four Equations puzzle at the following link:
 ```